Want to start a juicy debate?

 – Repeatedly failing to understand a busy customer’s query

-The hardest part to swallow concerning this disadvantage is that there is little that can be done about this.
+But perhaps, the hardest part to swallow is that there is little that can be done about this.

-Whilst technology will undoubtedly continue to improve there is always the risk that things could go wrong when you use Ai in marketing.
+Whilst technology will continue to improve there is always the risk that things could go wrong when you use AI in marketing.

 Glitches, system failures, and complete shutdowns are part and parcel of using any technology – not just AI.
 And these aren’t going away any time soon.

-And so, you’ve heard both sides to the story.
+And so, you’ve heard all sides to the AI story.

 And the bad news?
 Well, it can be tricky to implement and keep on track due to factors ranging from internal politics, resistance to change, and technological errors.

-So, it can be concluded that using AI in marketing can be a blessing and a curse.
+Putting it simply, AI in marketing can be a blessing and a curse.